akclifto/Retrospective_Toolkit/Research/React_JSTesting.md

 #### Jest Setup and Teardown

 Similar to JUnit (and probably all testing), you may need some setup before testing and teardown of
 the setup upon completion.
-Jest using keyword `beforeEach` and `afterEach` to handle that:
+Jest uses keywords `beforeEach` and `afterEach` to handle that:

 ```
 beforeEach(() => {